Business and Finance

 The Danimal Projects

-The Danimal projects have a reflection of many rules that are in the document which was written by Erik Simians.
-In their discussion, they talked about a long strategic interest.
-The main reason why South Africa was chosen for the Danimal since there are many opportunities identified for the growth of development and growth.
+The Danimal projects reflect many of the rules that are in the document that Erik Simians wrote.
+In their discussion, they talked about a long-term strategic interest.
+The main reason why South Africa was chosen for the Danimal is that there are many opportunities identified for growth and development.

-Danimals also found a team that was based locally and could promote their products to the local markets as well as develops their interest.
-The products were being sold to the villagers by an individual which they more often which is much more comfortable of building a loyalty brand and distributed to local supermarkets and shops (Hawarden 32).
-However, Danone was not making a significant profit in Africa; but instead, it was breaking as well as providing wealth to the local people.
-It has reduced the cost of distribution by spending time in organizing a global position system which knows the local market.
-More so, Danimals helps the Danone to minimize the risk of operating with cash coming up with a business model.
+Danimals also found a team that was based locally and could promote their products to the local markets as well as develop their interest.
+The products were sold to the villagers by individuals, who were often much more comfortable building a loyalty brand and distributing it to local supermarkets and shops (Hawarden 32).
+However, Danone was not making a significant profit in Africa; instead, it was breaking and providing wealth to the local people.
+It has reduced the cost of distribution by spending time organizing a global position system which knows the local market.
+More so, Danimals helps Danone minimize the risk of operating with cash by coming up with a business model.

-The tier distribution that was done relationship between the animals and distributes to different channels by few managements.
-They held a two days training which was meant to cover many things such as finance management, marketing as well a covering sales.
+The tier distribution was done through a relationship between the animals and distributed to different channels by a few managers.
+They held a two-day training course that covered many things, such as finance management, marketing, and sales.
 The company was successfully able to allow the distributors to acquire free services based on trust.
-Additionally, they would create a product for free and introduced virtual money process which are it safer in avoiding financial risk related issues with Danimal (Solomon. et al. 65).
+Additionally, they would create a product for free and introduce a virtual money process, which is safer in avoiding financial risk-related issues with Danimal (Solomon. et al. 65).
 I would like to emphasize that the Danimal project is not only meant to support but also meant to create a sustainable BOP to the product.
-Danimal has contributed to the successful projects by the Danone.
-More so it has encouraged women in joining into education institution to learn more about business.
+Danimal has contributed to the successful projects of the Danone.
+More so, it has encouraged women to join educational institutions to learn more about business.

 Hawarden, Verity, and H. Barnard.
 “Danimal in South Africa: Management innovation at the bottom of the pyramid.”
 Product code: 910M99 (2010).